cockroachdb/docs/src/current/cockroachcloud/cluster-management.md

 You can add or remove nodes from your cluster through the Console.
 See [Planning your cluster]({% link cockroachcloud/plan-your-cluster.md %}) for cluster requirements and recommendations before proceeding.

 {{site.data.alerts.callout_info}}
 You cannot scale a multi-node cluster down to a single-node cluster.
 If you need to scale down to a single-node cluster, [back up]({% link cockroachcloud/take-and-restore-customer-owned-backups.md %}) your cluster and [restore]({% link cockroachcloud/take-and-restore-customer-owned-backups.md %}) it into a new single-node cluster.
+Single-node clusters are not available on Azure.
 {{site.data.alerts.end}}

-To add or remove nodes from your cluster:
+To add or remove nodes from a cluster on AWS or GCP:

 1. Navigate to the cluster's **Overview** page.
 1. In the **Cluster settings** section, click the pencil icon next to the cluster's **Regions**.